Head to the state's storied towns for autumn nights filled with eerie tales and ghostly apparitions. Plan your trip to

 If you want something a tad more organized, join one of Old Bisbee Ghost Tour's numerous offerings, including a walking tour of haunted spots, a ghost hunt and a haunted pub crawl, during which "spirits" are guaranteed.
 Along with your share of ghosts, you'll hear tales from Bisbee's wild history and learn why so many of its former residents still haunt this mountain town.

 After all the walking, spend the night at a Bisbee haunted hotel, such as the circa-1902 Copper Queen Hotel.
 Guests and ghost hunters often try to prowl the upper floors in search of the hotel's resident spirits—a tall caped gentleman, an ethereal dancing woman and a young giggling boy.

 Want more southern Arizona ghosts?
 Have a drink to calm your nerves at the tavern of The Gadsden Hotel in Douglas.
-The hotel, built in 1907, features a magnificent lobby and Italian marble staircase, not to mention a few live-in ghosts, including the members of a love triangle.
+The hotel, built 1907, features a magnificent lobby and Italian marble staircase, not to mention a few live-in ghosts, including the members of a love triangle.

-In downtown Tucson, Hotel Congress was built in 1919 and is best known for the capture of the notorious Dillinger gang.
+In downtown Tucson, Hotel Congress, built 1919, is best known for the capture of the notorious Dillinger gang.
 Although the gangster John Dillinger isn't one of them, ghosts do seem to roam the hotel, including a woman who smells of roses and a gentleman who peers out the windows of the second floor.